crystallabs/crysterm/README.md

 If you notice any problems or have any suggestions, please submit an issue.

-## Work in progress

-- There exists a default style object in `Crysterm::Style.default`.
-It will be the default value for all `style` arguments

 ## Thanks

 * All the fine folks on Libera.Chat IRC channel #crystal-lang and on Crystal's Gitter channel https://gitter.im/crystal-lang/crystal